apohllo/nlp/3-levenshtein.md

    appear in that dictionary.
 1. Find 30 words with the highest ranks that do not belong to the dictionary.
 1. Find 30 random words (i.e. shuffle the words) with 5 occurrences that do not belong to the dictionary.
-1. Use Levenshtein distance and the frequency list, to determine the most probable correction of the words from the second list.
-(You don't have to apply the distance directly.
+1. Use Levenshtein distance and the frequency list, to determine the most probable correction of the words from lists defined in points 8 and 9. (**Note**: You don't have to apply the distance directly.
 Any method that is more efficient than scanning the dictionary will be appreciated.)
 1. Load [SGJP dictionary](http://morfeusz.sgjp.pl/download/) (Słownik SGJP dane tekstowe) to ElasticSearch (one document for each form) and use fuzzy matching to obtain the possible